Mädchen Amick

-Mädchen Elaina Amick (/ˈmeɪtʃən ˈeɪmɪk/ MAY-chən-_-AY-mik; born December 12, 1970) is an American actress and television director.
+Mädchen Amick (/ˈmeɪtʃən ˈeɪmɪk/ MAY-chən-_-AY-mik; born December 12, 1970) is an American actress and television director.
 She is known for her starring role as Shelly Johnson on the television series Twin Peaks (1990–1991), its prequel film Twin Peaks: Fire Walk with Me (1992) and its revival television series Twin Peaks: The Return (2017).
-She was a series regular on Central Park West (1995–1996), Freddie (2005–2006), and Witches of East End (2013–2014).
+She appeared in the pilot episode of Baywatch (1989).
+She was a series regular on Central Park West (1995–1996), Freddie (2005–2006), and Witches of East End (2013–2014) and as Wendall Meade in ER (2004).
 In film, she had starring roles in Sleepwalkers (1992) and Dream Lover (1993).
-She portrays Alice Smith on The CW's drama television series Riverdale (2017–present).
+She also portrayed Alice Cooper on The CW's drama television series Riverdale (2017–2023).

 Early life

-Mädchen Elaina Amick was born in Sparks, Nevada, a suburb of Reno, the daughter of Judy (née Ross), a medical office manager, and Bill Amick, a musician.
-Amick's parents are of partial German descent; the name Mädchen, which means "girl" in German, was chosen by her parents because they wanted an unusual name.
+Mädchen Elaina Amick was born in Sparks, Nevada, a city that borders Reno, the daughter of Judy (née Ross), a medical office manager, and Bill Amick, a musician.
+Amick's parents are of partial German descent; the name Mädchen (German for girl) was chosen by her parents because they wanted an unusual name.
 She is also of Norwegian, Swedish, English and Irish descent.
 As a young girl, Amick was encouraged by her parents to follow her creative instincts.
 She learned to play the piano, bass, violin and guitar and took lessons in tap, ballet, jazz and modern dance.
 In 1987, at the age of 16, she moved to Los Angeles to pursue a career in acting.